pivotal/docs-tap/scc/delivery-with-flux.hbs.md

        branch: # GitOps repo branch
      timeout: 60s

-     # only required if GitOps repo is private (recommended)
+     # only required if GitOps repo is private (recommended).
+The secret below should be present in the same namespace as the GitRepository.
      secretRef:
        name: <package-name>-gitops-auth
-       namespace: <build-cluster-ns>

    # only required if GitOps repo is private (recommended)
    ---